shakaran/sleepbus.org/README.md

 ## Communicating

 Where possible, discussing directly on the Issue or Pull Request is great.
 For things that don't fit into those, there is [sleepbus Gitter chatroom](https://gitter.im/sleepbusorg/) for public discussion.
 Email for anything private.

+## Reporting issues

+Access the build information for the environment at `/version.txt`.
+Use this when reporting the issue you have encountered.

+*TODO: add Issue template in GitHub*

 ## Style guide/linting